Skip to main content

 Tank water heaters score second because of their perfect storm of high damage cost and maximum detection delay.
 When a tank fails, it dumps 40 to 80 gallons immediately — and then the cold water supply line keeps feeding the leak until someone shuts it off.
 The eufy Security Water and Freeze Sensor is the ideal match here because it detects both water AND freezing temperatures — critical for water heaters in unheated garages and basements where pipe burst risk spikes in winter.

 Detection delay without sensor: Water heaters hide in basements, garages, and utility closets.
-Most homeowners check on their water heater roughly never.
+Most homeowners rarely inspect their water heater outside of scheduled maintenance.
 A slow tank seep can run for weeks before anyone notices the puddle.
 Detection delay factor: 5/5 — the maximum.

 Best sensor: eufy Security Water and Freeze Sensor at $18.
 Place it inside the drain pan or within 6 inches of the tank base.